goblimey/scaffolder/README.md

 As far as the scaffolder is concerned, each resource defines a database table, a model with an associated repository, a controller and a set of views.

-The first few lines of the JSON spec define the database.
-In this example it's the one we created earlier, a MySQL database called "animals" accessed using the user name "webuser" and the password "secret".
+In the example, the first few lines of the JSON define the database.
+It's the one we created earlier, a MySQL database called "animals" accessed using the user name "webuser" and the password "secret".
 "localhost" means that the MySQL server is running on this computer and listening on the default port.
 (You can specify the port  like so: "dbport": "1234".)

 The ORM pair says which ORM to use.
 At present the only one supported is [GORP](https://github.com/coopernurse/gorp) version 1.
 I plan to add support for other ORMs in the future.

-The sourceBase says where the generated source code should be stored within the project.
+The sourcebase says where the generated source code should be stored within the project.
 This should follow the Go package layout conventions.
-In this example the project will stored in the github repository http://github.com/alunsmithie/animals, so the sourceBase value is "github.com/alunsmithie/animals".
+In this example the project will stored in the github repository http://github.com/alunsmithie/animals, so the sourcebase value is "github.com/alunsmithie/animals".
 Given that, the scaffolder creates material in src/github.com/alunsmithie/animals within the go workspace directory.

 Next comes the Resources section, which is a JSON list.
-Each entry describes a resource with an associated database table, This example describes the "cat" resource handling the t"cats" table and the "mouse" resource handling the "mice" table.
+Each entry describes a resource with an associated database table, This example describes the "cat" resource handling the "cats" table and the "mouse" resource handling the "mice" table.

 Traditionally, database tables are named using the plural of the data that they contain.
-If the plural is just the singular with an "s" added, you don't need to specify it.
+If that's just the singular with an "s" added, you don't need to specify it.
-For the "mouse" resource, the plural is "mice" so you have to specify that.
+The plural of "mouse" is "mice" so you the spec has to define that.

+    "name": "mouse", "plural": "mice",

 Each resource section defines a list of fields.
 The cat resource has fields "name" and "breed" which contain strings of text, "age" containing an integer (a whole number)